intro to writing

 class / freewrite / discuss paper with peers / spend time talking with other students about your paper /

-due / mindful writing chapter 12 read / personal reading selected and read / medium post written / medium comment written / issues paper final draft posted on medium
+due / mindful writing chapter 12 read / personal reading selected and read / medium post written / medium comment written / issues paper final draft posted then submitted /

 class / freewrite / criticism /